brendenwest/it222/3_data_reporting.md

 Often know as `business intelligence (BI)` reporting, this is the process of generating reports or analyses, usually to assist business decision-making.

+BI reporting is an essential business function for most companies.

-Reports can be tabular, summarizing the underlying data, or graphical.
+Reports can be `tabular`, summarizing the underlying data, or `graphical`.
 The process of generating graphical reports is called `data visualization`.

-Reporting is largely independent of how data is stored (e.g. text files, spreadsheets, relational DB's, etc.)
+Historically BI reporting depended on relational databases and often complex SQL queries, but modern BI tools can work with a variety of data sources and data reporting is largely independent of how data is stored (e.g. text files, spreadsheets, relational DB's, etc.).

-BI reporting is an essential business function for more companies.

-Historically much BI reporting depended on relational databases and often complex SQL queries.
+Reporting can involve `dashboards` that update automatically as new data arrives.

 Recently, software tools have emerged that allow employees with limited technical skill to perform sophisticated data analysis.